 Dental cement has experienced constant improvements over the last 200 years.
 Zinc oxide eugenol was a significant development in the 1800s and is still used in temporary dental restorations today.
 It has the property of helping to soothe the pulp.
-After two weeks, the free eugenol dissipates, and therefore won’t affect the bonding of the permanent restoration.
+After two weeks, the free eugenol dissipates and won’t affect the bonding of the permanent restoration.
 Zinc phosphate used to be the golden standard in cement.
 Dr. Hawryluk Jr. still uses zinc phosphate for emergency dental procedures.
 However, it can create sensitivity.
-Zinc Polycarboxylate was used for many years and is still in use in pediatric dentistry.
+Zinc Polycarboxylate was used for many years and is still in pediatric dentistry.
 Glass ionomer cement was a significant advancement and was the first cement to chemically bond to the tooth structure.
-Next came the development of resin-modified glass ionomer (RMGI) which is a modern-day cement.
+Next came the development of resin-modified glass ionomer (RMGI), a modern-day cement.
 Each generation of cement improved on one another.
-If you would like to talk to Dr. Hawryluk Jr. about the history of dental cements please let us know.
+If you would like to talk to Dr. Hawryluk Jr. about the history of dental cement, please let us know.

 The next class of dental cement to enter the marketplace was adhesive resin cement (not self-adhesive).
 This is a “methacrylate-based” cement activated by a light or chemical initiator.
 The resin cement’s advantages are the highest bond strength, compression strength, and low solubility.
-The disadvantages are they are technique sensitive, have a higher post-op sensitivity, and more cleanup of excess cement is needed.
-However, if the cementation protocol is strictly adhered to, these disadvantages can be kept minimal.
-At St. Lawrence Dentistry, we have a “dual cure” resin-based cement called Gcem Link Force and the most cuttiang-edge cement in this category.
+The disadvantages are they are technique sensitive, have a higher post-op sensitivity, and more excess cement cleanup is needed.
+However, if the cementation protocol is strictly adhered to, these disadvantages can be minimal.
+St. Lawrence Dentistry has a “dual cure” resin-based cement called Gcem Link Force, the most cutting-edge cement in this category.
 We use Gcem Link Force because there is a shallow film thickness compared to its competitors, high polishability, no staining and less plaque accumulation at crown margins, and low wear.
-The indications for a dual-cure resin cement are: PFM crowns, Crowns with low retention, alumina or zirconia restorations, inlays, onlays, veneers, Maryland bridges, cast posts, and cores.
+The indications for dual-cure resin cement are PFM crowns, Crowns with low retention, alumina or zirconia restorations, inlays, onlays, veneers, Maryland bridges, cast posts, and cores.
 We strive to be the best dentist in Mississauga and are pleased to bring this amazing dental product to our valued patients.

-The next category of cement is the self-adhesive resins (SARC), and they have made a hefty advancement.
-They are all “duel cured”, and are composed of di-acrylate monomers and specific adhesive monomers which are acidic enough for self-adhesion.
-They adhere best to the dentin part of the tooth they leave the smear layer attached.
+The next cement category is self-adhesive resins (SARC), and they have made a hefty advancement.
+They are all “duel cured”, and are composed of di-acrylate monomers and specific adhesive monomers, which are acidic enough for self-adhesion.
+They adhere best to the dentin part of the tooth.
+They leave the smear layer attached.
 As a result, there is no need for ‘etching.’
-The advantages are single step use, cleanup is more effortless than adhesive resin cement (ARC), good bond strength but not as much as (ARC), minimal post-op sensitivity.
+The advantages are single step use, cleanup is more effortless than adhesive resin cement (ARC), good bond strength but not as much as (ARC), and minimal post-op sensitivity.
 We do not cement veneers with (SARC), as (ARC) cement is better for this indication.
 Link-Ace from GC is the product used at St. Lawrence Dentistry.
 It is an excellent self-adhesive resin which we have enjoyed using.
-When we look at megapascal or bond strength, we are in the same territory of bond strength as the (RMGI) cements.
-If you live in Mississauga, please make an appointment and we can review how these amazing materials could benefit you.
+When we look at megapascal or bond strength, we are in the same territory of bond strength as the (RMGI) cement.
+If you live in Mississauga, please make an appointment, and we can review how these amazing materials could benefit you.

-As your Mississauga Dentist, there are some absolute directives we must follow to ensure expert execution of your dental work.
+As your Mississauga Dentist, we must follow some absolute directives to ensure the expert execution of your dental work.
 Rule number one is we find out how the commercial lab treated your dental restoration.
 Sandblasting is critical on zirconia restorations to create “micro-mechanical” retention.
 Zirconia restorations do not need to be etched.
 However, porcelain etches are extremely important for glass-ceramic dental restorations.
 Lithium disilicate (Emax) crowns need a 5% hydrofluoric acid to etch for 20 seconds.
-Feldspathic Porcelain (Empress crowns needs a 9.6 hydrofluoric acid to etch for 1-2.5 minutes.
-Porcelain has an amorphous glass phase, as well as a crystalline phase.
+Feldspathic Porcelain (Empress crowns need a 9.6 hydrofluoric acid to etch for 1-2.5 minutes.
+Porcelain has an amorphous glass phase as well as a crystalline phase.
 When you etch, it dissolves the glass creating a porous micro retentive surface.
-Whether you are looking for better function, or beautiful esthetics, St. Lawrence Dentistry will work diligently to ensure you are given outstanding dental treatment.
+Whether looking for better function, or beautiful esthetics, St. Lawrence Dentistry will work diligently to ensure you are given outstanding dental treatment.